-Safaris in Liwonde Park
+Safaris in Liwonde National Park

 The scenic Shire river is a vital life source for the park’s animals in the dry season.
-Large breeding herds of elephant are attracted to the grass-covered floodplains, as well as impala, reedbuck, waterbuck & warthog.
+Large breeding herds of elephant are attracted to the grass-covered floodplains.
+You may also see impala, reedbuck, waterbuck & warthog.
 Liwonde park is also home to lion and the elusive leopard, whilst buffalo, kudu and impala inhabit the woodlands beyond the floodplain.

 However it’s fair to say you are less likely to see the big cats here than in Zambia.

-Birding in Liwonde
+Birding in Liwonde National Park

 How to Safari in Liwonde National Park

 Enjoy day or night game drives in open vehicles.
 Plus safaris by foot and by boat.
 There is also an opportunity to track black rhino on foot which is an exciting addition.